Aman211409/Classification-of-Credit-Card-Transactions/README.md

 URL to the dataset - https://www.kaggle.com/mlg-ulb/creditcardfraud

-Copyright and Licensed under Aman Mittal.
+Copyright Classification of credit card transactions by Aman Mittal.
+All rights reserved!